 A lip scrub is a great way to cleanse, exfoliate, and condition your lips.
 But, it’s important to know how to exfoliate lips properly so that you don’t cause any damage.
 Dry lips may be a result of too much sun or cold weather, not taking care of your lips or possibly even stress.
-By indulging in an exfoliating sugar scrub once or twice a week, it will help to soften your lips so they are left looking and feeling healthier than ever.
+Using an exfoliating sugar scrub once or twice a week will help to soften your lips so they are left looking and feeling healthier than ever.
 Click here to read if you should be exfoliating your lips, with tips and how-tos.

 A lip balm effectively provides that protective layer that you would normally get from your skin’s natural oils.
 Covering your lips with a lip balm does two things – first, it locks moisture in and second, it makes it harder for the heat and cold to dry out your lips.

 Lip balms are great products for keeping the lips in top condition.
 Flavored lip balms are very popular but synthetic waxes, oils, and flavorings not only taste very artificial but if you are looking to rid your body of unwanted toxic chemicals, then you want to avoid them.
 When you have a skincare product that is applied close to your mouth, it is even more important to ensure that it is 100% safe.